hashicorp/katakoda/vault-kubernetes-csi/step8.md

 `pod-webapp.yml`{{open}}.

 The pod, named `webapp`, defines and mounts a read-only volume to `/mnt/secrets-store`.
-The objects defined in the `vault-database` *SecretProviderClass* are written as files within that path.
+The object defined in the `vault-database` *SecretProviderClass* is written as a file within that path.

 Apply a pod named `webapp`.